-Over its more than a century history, Converse has managed to go far beyond the sports grounds and become a must-have number 1 for any wardrobe.
-And in order to wear them every day it was only joy, designers constantly paint converse in accordance with seasonal trends and current prints.
-Which ones, we will tell and show in our material.
+For more than a century, converse have transcended the sports scene and become a must-have for any wardrobe.
+And to make wearing them every day a pleasure, designers are constantly painting converse in line with seasonal trends and topical prints.
+We’ll show you exactly which ones in this feature.

-Converse sneakers originally came in black only, and the only decorative element on them was a round emblem, pasted on, it was rumored to protect the ankle of athletes from shock and damage.
-In the post-war period, fans of converse, which then included not only basketball players, turned to the brand’s management with a request to diversify the color scheme.
-In response, the popular Chuck Taylor All-Star has been painted in seven different colors and is also available in clear and neon.
-Manufacturers decided on a major modernization of conservative sneakers only half a century later: for their 100th anniversary, the converse was “dressed up” in various prints, which became an effective way of self-expression of the owners of American sneakers.
+Converse sneakers were originally only available in black, with the only decorative element being a round emblem, rumoured to protect the ankle from impact and damage.
+In the post-war period, converse fans, who weren’t just basketball players then, asked the brand’s management to diversify the colour scheme.
+In response, the popular Chuck Taylor All-Star was dyed in seven different colours, and available in clear and neon.
+For large-scale modernisation of the conservative sneaker manufacturers decided only half a century later: for their 100th anniversary converse were “dressed” in various prints, which became an effective way of self-expression of American sneaker owners.

-The limited-edition Chuck Taylor All-Star collection, released in 2008, featured the faces and symbols of the ’90s music headliners that made Converse the premier “old school” shoe.
-These are, for example, Ozzy Osbourne, who was awarded a monochrome model with cartoons, Pink Floyd, in whose honor a version with the cover of their album was released, and Kurt Cobain, whose personalized sneakers duplicate lines from his personal diary.
-Gorillaz, who also received personal sneakers, made awards for the brand three years later in the form of their own design of Converse, which were sold out almost a week after the official launch of sales.
+The limited-edition Chuck Taylor All-Star collection, released in 2008, featured the faces and icons of the music headliners of the ’90s who made Converse the premier ‘old-school’ shoe.
+These include Ozzy Osbourne, who got a monochrome model with caricatures, Pink Floyd, for whom a version with their album cover has been released, and Kurt Cobain, whose named sneakers duplicate lines from his personal diary.
+Gorillaz, who also received named sneakers, made a reward for the brand three years later in the form of Converse’s own designs, which sold out almost a week after the official launch.

-The first “musical” collaboration was followed by collaborations with major fashion houses in America and Europe, which led to the creation of completely new Converse models.
-However, in 2010, the brand returned to popularizing the legendary Chuck Taylor All-Star, which, thanks to the work with Missoni, received an ethnic coloring in the form of a zigzag pattern.
-The successful debut of the tandem left no chances to stop working together and presented the world with several more unusual collections with a special emphasis on both brands.
+The first ‘musical’ collaboration was followed by collaborations with major fashion houses in America and Europe, leading to brand new Converse designs.
+But in 2010, the brand returned to popularise the iconic Chuck Taylor All-Star, which, thanks to a collaboration with Missoni, was given an ethnic twist in a zig-zag pattern.
+The tandem’s successful debut didn’t let the partnership end and gave the world some more unusual collections, with the emphasis on both brands.

-Converse’s design history also includes the brand’s collaboration with Japan’s Comme des Garçons, which resulted in Rei Kawakubo’s signature print leather and canvas trainers.
-The big-eyed shoes have become one of the favorites among converse fans and are worn as often as the classic white Chuck Taylor All-Star.
+Converse’s design history also includes a collaboration between the brand and Japan’s Comme des Garçons, which resulted in Rei Kawakubo’s signature leather and canvas print trainers.
+The big-eyed shoe has become one of the favourites among Converse fans, and is worn as often as the classic white Chuck Taylor All-Star.

-Alessandra Ferreira, the founder of the Brazilian brand Isolda, also added exoticism to the design of the crosses.
-Together with Converse, she created luscious multicolored sneakers, which were especially relevant at the time of the popularity of floral prints.
-Unfortunately, they are only available in South American countries.
+Alessandra Ferreira, founder of Brazilian brand Isolda, has also added exoticism to her sneaker designs.
+In collaboration with Converse, she created juicy, colourful sneakers that were particularly popular during the period when floral prints were popular.
+Unfortunately, they are only available in South America.

-Interestingly, the color palette of Converse is not limited to the collaboration of the shoe brand with designers and musicians.
-In 2012, sneaker makers went further and hired renowned avant-garde artist Kevin Lyons, who donated his signature graphic monsters to the conversions.
-Two years later, the brand copied the famous paintings of Warhol and Liechtenstein onto the canvas of sneakers, releasing several pop art collections.
-The proceeds from the sale of shoes with images of tomato soup cans, bananas, and Marilyn Monroe’s face were donated to the Andy Warhol Foundation for the development of the arts.
+Interestingly, Converse’s colour palette isn’t limited to the shoe brand’s collaborations with designers and musicians.
+In 2012, the sneaker makers went further and hired renowned avant-garde artist Kevin Lyons, who gave Converse his signature graphic monsters.
+Two years later, the brand copied Warhol and Lichtenstein’s famous paintings onto canvas trainers, releasing several pop-art collections.
+The proceeds from the sale of shoes depicting tomato soup cans, bananas and Marilyn Monroe’s face were donated to the Andy Warhol Foundation for Art Development.

-Converse strikingly combines conservatism and tendentiousness, adding time and fashion-inspired images to iconic sneakers.
-The brand never claimed a high status and an elite segment, for the most part focusing on mass, but at the same time managed to maintain the exclusivity of its models, set in 1908 by the Marquis Mills Converse himself.
-One way or another, the value of sneakers is not measured by the drawings applied to them, but by their practicality and versatility.
-This is evidenced by, perhaps, the best Chuck Taylor All-Star print in the form of scuffs and deformations created by the love sock of loyal fans of the brand.
+Converse strikingly combines conservatism and trendiness, adding time- and fashion-inspired imagery to its iconic sneakers.
+The brand has never claimed high status or an elite segment, largely focusing on the masses, but at the same time has managed to retain the exclusivity of its models, set in 1908 by Marquis Mills Converse himself.
+Either way, the value of a sneaker is measured not by the artwork on it, but by its practicality and versatility.
+This is evidenced by perhaps the best Chuck Taylor All-Star print in the form of scuffs and distressing, created by the loving wear of the brand’s loyal fans.